Residence permit: Applying for an extension to pursue highly qualified employment

 - Rental agreement

-- If you are required to participate in an integration course: certificate of successful participation in the integration course or other evidence of integration efforts
+- If required to participate in an integration course: Certificate of successful completion of the integration course or other evidence of integration efforts

 How much does it cost and how can I pay?